-The Financial Stability Board (FSB) has recently confirmed its designation of the Cayman Islands as a jurisdiction which demonstrates sufficiently strong adherence to international standards on cooperation and information exchange.
+The Financial Stability Board (FSB) has also confirmed its designation of the Cayman Islands as a jurisdiction which demonstrates sufficiently strong adherence to international standards on cooperation and information exchange.

 Strong adherence to international anti-money laundering and anti-terrorist financing standards.

-The Cayman Islands are currently one of the highest rated offshore jurisdictions for complying with international standards concerning anti-money laundering and combating terrorist financing and currently rank 7th equal (for largely compliant and compliant ratings) out of over 150 onshore and offshore jurisdictions reviewed under the FATF mutual evaluations.
+The Cayman Islands are currently one of the highest rated offshore jurisdictions for complying with international standards concerning anti-money laundering and combating terrorist financing and currently rank in the top 10 jurisdictions globally (for largely compliant and compliant ratings) out of over 150 onshore and offshore jurisdictions reviewed under the FATF mutual evaluations.
 The Cayman Islands is about to undergo its fourth mutual evaluation against the FATF Recommendations.

 IMF review attests to effectiveness of the Cayman Islands financial regulatory system.

 The Cayman Islands is regularly reviewed for prudential regulatory standards by the International Monetary Fund ("IMF") and World Bank.
-In 2009, the IMF conducted an on-site assessment of the regulatory and anti-money laundering regime in the Cayman Islands, and in its initial 2005 and 2009 follow-up reports, concluded that the Cayman Islands had "an increasingly effective system of regulation" and that "the overall compliance culture within Cayman is very strong, including the compliance culture relating to anti-money laundering obligations".
+In 2009, the IMF conducted an on-site assessment of the regulatory and anti-money laundering regime in the Cayman Islands, and concluded that the Cayman Islands had "an increasingly effective system of regulation" and that "the overall compliance culture within Cayman is very strong, including the compliance culture relating to anti-money laundering obligations".